How to Train a Therapy Dog: Requirements You Need to Know

-On the other hand, therapy dogs are animals that are trained to give affection and comfort to people who need support in dealing with either a physical or emotional issue.
-Unlike service dogs, therapy dogs don't fall under the ADA, which means owners and handlers don't have the same rights.
+Therapy dogs are trained to give affection and comfort to people who need support.
+Unlike service dogs, therapy dogs don’t fall under the ADA, which means owners and handlers don’t have the same rights.

-For example, if you train your dog to be a therapy dog, you may not be entitled to legally keeping it at your apartment if your landlord doesn't allow it in your contract.
-You can bring them to certain public settings (such as hospitals, schools, and libraries), but you'll have to ensure you have the proper certification, registration, and even insurance to do so.
+For example, if you train your dog to be a therapy dog, you may not be entitled to legally keeping it at your apartment if your landlord doesn’t allow it in your contract.
+You can bring them to some public places (such as a medical facility, hospitals, schools, and libraries), but you’ll have to make sure you have the proper certification, registration, and even insurance to do so.